 Insurance companies have software programs that purport to calculate, based on numerous factors, just how much your non-economic damages claim is worth.
 As you might suspect, these programs tend to produce estimates that are very favorable to the insurance company.

-Contact an experienced Personal Injury Lawyer at Columbus, GA
+Contact an Experienced Columbus Personal Injury Lawyer at Mark Casto Personal Injury Law Firm